wsc2016/cmpt395-assignment-one/blog2.md

 echo $ROS_PACKAGE_PATH
 ```

-I then checked to see if my package could be found by ROS and it told it was not able to.
+I then checked to see if my package could be found by ROS and it told me it was not able to.

 ![Scr2](https://raw.githubusercontent.com/wsc2016/cmpt395-assignment-one/master/images/scr2.png)